-My work reflects a personal fascination with a central paradox of our contemporary condition.
-In our day-to-day experience, so many of the images we consciously and subliminally surround ourselves with are somehow derived from the natural world.
-However, as our pace of life quickens, and priorities pull our focus elsewhere, we become increasingly distant, detached, and often oblivious to the wild places and things we once valued so deeply.
+My work addresses what I see as a central paradox of our contemporary condition: many of the images we consciously and subliminally surround ourselves with are somehow derived from the natural world, however, societal demands pull our focus elsewhere.
+We have become increasingly distant, detached, and often oblivious to the wild places and things we once valued so deeply.

 Ellen Campbell’s paintings have been featured in solo and group exhibitions at galleries and cultural centers in Brooklyn, Minneapolis, Iowa and Chicago.
 Campbell is also the recipient of numerous awards and honors including Yaddo and Ucross Foundation artist residencies.
 In addition, her work is in many private and corporate collections.
 Ellen Campbell received her M.F.A. from the University of Chicago and her B.F.A. from the Rhode Island School of Design.
 She lives, works and teaches in Chicago.